 π Ribs

-Costco offers two different types of ribs - St. Louis Spare Ribs and Pork Loin Back Ribs.
+Costco offers three different types of ribs - St. Louis Spare Ribs, Pork Loin Back Ribs, and County Styles.

 All spare ribs come from the belly of the pig.
 It's what is left after the pork belly has been cut.
 To be St. Louis ribs they have to be trimmed down to remove cartilage.
 They have a more uniform, rectangular shape.
 They are easier to work with.
 The name St. Louis comes from the origin of where ribs where first trimmed in this way.